Orientation and Placement Test Accommodations

 Incoming OSU students may take placement tests for English, foreign language, and mathematics courses.
 Students with disabilities are entitled to receive reasonable accommodations for these placement tests.
 Students wanting placement exam accommodations should complete the following steps:

-- Once you’ve received the email, contact the office and ask to speak with an Access Specialist about setting up placement test accommodations.
-You can also schedule your Welcome Meeting at this time.
+- Once the student has received the "Schedule Your Welcome Meeting" email (sent to their Buckeyemail account), please contact SLDS and ask to speak with Michelle Salomone about setting up placement test accommodations.
+You can also schedule your Welcome Meeting with an Access Specialist at this time.

-Note that students will still need to complete their Welcome Meeting with their assigned Access Specialist in order to receive any future academic accommodations at OSU.
-Students are not considered fully registered with the office until completing their Welcome Meeting.
+Note that students will still need to complete their Welcome Meeting with an Access Specialist in order to receive any future academic accommodations at OSU.
+Students are not considered fully registered with the office until after completing their Welcome Meeting.

 Disability Services Visits